Full details of the facilities and resources available to research students can be found in the Research Degrees Student Handbook.

 The Supervisor plays a key role in the academic career of the research student.
 They are responsible for providing the student with the resources or access to the resources, which permit successful execution of the project.
 See our Academic Support page for more information on supervision and progression monitoring

 The ICR recognises the importance of peer support and its influence on the PhD experience as a whole and therefore encourages a strong committee and close student community.
-There is a network of student confidants who volunteer to help others who would like to talk on a confidential basis about issues which affect them.
+There is a network of Student Wellbeing Advisers who volunteer to help others who would like to talk on a confidential basis about issues which affect them.

 Strategy and policies